 This medication may cause unwanted suicidal thoughts; ensure someone is watching your behavioral changes.

-Important past or current conditions to tell your doctor consist of:
+Important past or current conditions to tell your doctor consist of:depression or other mood problems; suicidal thoughts or actions; alcoholism or drug addiction.

-Important diseases to tell your doctor consists of:
+Important diseases to tell your doctor consists of:liver disease

 If you have any of the side effects listed above; contact your doctor immediately.